-The condition for being the evaluated and certified TOE is that the license is granted to use (i.e. activate) the Data Security Kit (E) for the correct MFP and firmware.
+The condition for being the TOE which has been evaluated and certified is that the license is granted to use (i.e. activate) the Data Security Kit (E) for the correct MFP and firmware.
 Users can confirm it by the following methods.